 Day 1: Start Local

 Morning: Go to King’s Hawaiian Bakery & Restaurant for some to-die-for French toast before you head over to check out Torrance High School, made famous by small-screen classics like 90210 and Buffy the Vampire Slayer, as well as movies like Bruce Almighty.
-Wander around Historic Downtown Torrance where scenes from the 1974 classic Gone in 60 Seconds were filmed.
+Wander around Historic Old Torrance where scenes from the 1974 classic Gone in 60 Seconds were filmed.